thchr/MPBUtils.jl/README.md

 summaries = analyze_symmetry_data(symeigsd, lgirsd, brs)
 ```

-For the above structure, this returns the following vector of `BandSummaries`:
+For the above structure, this returns the following vector of `BandSummary`s:
 ```jl
 julia> summaries
 5-element Vector{BandSummary}: